MigCastro/MicroAI/README.md

 5. You'll receive responses, which will also be displayed on the web page.

-6. Optionally, click "Text-to-Speech" to have responses spoken out loud.

-7. Click "Deactivate AI" to stop the voice assistant.
+6. Click the button again to stop the voice assistant.

 ## Contributing